r41ss4/r41ss4/README.md

 <h1 align="center">Hi 👋, I'm Xian Harding</h1>

-<h3 align="center">I am an aspiring Data Analyst with a focus on international finance and services.
+<p align="left"> I am an aspiring Data Analyst with a focus on international finance and services.
 Drawing from my experience in the fintech industry, I have developed multiple skills in understanding complex data and a keen eye for detail.
-My problem-solving mindset enables me to effectively analyze data and uncover valuable trends that drive informed decision-making.</h3>
+My problem-solving mindset enables me to effectively analyze data and uncover valuable trends that drive informed decision-making.</p>

 - 🔭 I’m currently doing [MSc in International Management in Data Analytics](https://www.rennes-sb.com/programmes/postgraduate/discover-masters/master-of-science-in-international-management/)